nethesis/tancredi/docs/index.md

 Add configuration to your HTTP server to allow reaching `public/provisioning.php` and `public/api-v1.php`.

-Tancredi can be configured unsing '/etc/tancredi.conf' configuration file. there is a `tancredi.conf.sample` configuration file in the root directory that can be copied and renamed in /etc and used as template.
+Tancredi can be configured using `/etc/tancredi.conf` configuration file. there is a `tancredi.conf.sample` configuration file in the root directory that can be copied and renamed in /etc and used as template.